epam/edp-ddm-citus/platform-db/README.md

 Example - [f_check_permissions_dcm.sql](platform-db/changesets/registry/procedures/f_check_permissions_dcm.sql)

 Theese files can be edited.
 Liquibase keeps track of the changes and runs the scripts only if they are changed compared to the previous deployment

+### z-post-update folder
+This folder contains scripts that will be run the last.
+Look below about file names' convention and file starting lines.

 ### Everithing else
 Everithing else goes into database folder root.
 The script can contain any sql statements.